Frequently Asked Questions

 What courses are you offering this semester?

 Visit this page to find the Class Registration and Student Schedule Search instructions.
 Search for course offerings, class schedules, and (if you are accepted into the major) course registration is completed through MyUSF.
-Log in to view your registration appointment time and prepare to register for classes through OASIS.
+Log in to view your registration appointment time and prepare to register for classes through Student Self-Service.
 The Academic Calendar is where you will find dates for registration, drop/add, exam schedules, holidays, and graduation commencement.
 Ph.D. program course information is available from the USF Graduate Catalog in our Psychology M.A.
 (Along the Way) and Psychology Ph.D. degree sections.

 DEGREE FAQS